lammps/lammps/doc/src/Developer_unittest.rst

 Tests for using the Fortran module are in the ``unittest/fortran`` folder.
-Since they are also using the GoogleTest library, they require implementing test wrappers in C++ that will call fortran functions which provide a C function interface through ISO_C_BINDINGS that will in turn call the functions in the LAMMPS Fortran module.
+Since they are also using the GoogleTest library, they require to also implement test wrappers in C++ that will call fortran functions which provide a C function interface through ISO_C_BINDINGS that will in turn call the functions in the LAMMPS Fortran module.